 Greek legen: BAΣIΛEΩΣ ANTIOXOY Of the King Antioxos.

-An eagle standing left at his feet, wreath above.
-Surrounded by a border of dots.
+An eagle standing left at his feet, wreath above, a border of dots.

 The coin is die-identical with the specimen in the collection of the British Museum, London, England, (1359450001).
 American Numismatic Society, New York, U.S.A.
 (1995.51.48).